 Fish finders, on the other hand, use relatively higher frequency sounds, in other words, sound pulse with a very small wavelength.

 These pulses struggle a lot to go past basically anything.
-Even objects with a very small footprint create echo strong enough to be read by the transducer and display as an object.
+Even objects with a very small footprint create echo strong enough to be read by the transducer and displays as an object.
+You should know how to read pictures on a fish finder, otherwise all you will see is just a messed up artwork.

 But you are not going to see any of those.
 Those will happen under the water, invisibly.